AKWANA686/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 9-divideandrule-  a script that prints the result of POWER divided by DIVIDE File 10-loveexponentbreath- a script that displays the result of BREATH to the power LOVE File 11-binarytodecimal- a script that converts a number from base 2 to base 10.
+File 12-combinations- a script that prints all possible combinations of two letters, except oo